AngryCarrot789/FramePFX/README.md

 ### Resource list
 `ResourceListControl` and `ResourceItemControl` are an example of how to implement multi-selection, drag dropping, and also shift-selection (to select a range of items)

-The resources are shareable between clips so that clips can obviously share similar details (e.g. same text or font/font size), or same image
+The resources are shareable between clips so that clips can obviously share similar details (e.g. same text or font/font size), or same image, same shape colour, etc.

 To drag videos, images, etc., into the editor: drag and drop the file to the top left "resource manager", and then drag one of those items into the timeline.
 Will soon support directly dropping a clip into the timeline

 Oh and uh... don't drag drop something like your C:\ drive or a folder which contains 100,000s of files in the hierarchy into the ResourceListControl, otherwise the app will probably freeze as it recursively loads all of those files

 ### Audio
-I don't know how to implement audio playback yet, so that's a TODO thing
+I don't know how to implement audio playback yet, so that's a TODO thing.
+If you think you could help implement that, then feel free to give it a try

 # Compiling
 FFmpeg's shared x64 libraries are the only external library (at the moment...).
 They can be found here: